keptn/keptn.github.io/content/docs/0.7.x/troubleshooting/index.md

 </p></details>

-## MongoDB on OpenShift 4.5 fails
+## MongoDB on OpenShift 4 fails
 <details><summary>Expand instructions</summary>
 <p>

 **Reason:**

-The root cause of this issue is that the mongoDB (as deployed by the default Keptn installation) is running in a container as root user and OpenShift 4.5 does not support that.
+The root cause of this issue is that the MongoDB (as deployed by the default Keptn installation) tries to set `mongodb` as the owner for the files in `/var/lib/mongodb/data`.
+However, this is not allowed for some Persistent Volumes (PVs) with the assigned rights.

 **Solution:**

-Please execute the following command to change the image of the mongodb deployment:
+Please execute the following command to change the image of the `mongodb` deployment to run `mongodb` as root:

 ```console
 kubectl set image deployment/mongodb mongodb=keptn/mongodb-privileged:latest -n keptn